ux-at-icfnext/cwig/pages/patterns/border.md

 title:  Border
 description: "Set width, color, style, and radius of an item’s borders "
+#@dara-icf should we delete all of Border from this?
+SHouldn't that go somewhere else?

 usa-link: https://designsystem.digital.gov/utilities/border/
 specification: # write up something cool to say here about this pattern |